 Calculate collection costs

-The Collection Costs Act (WIK) stipulates the collection costs you may charge on top of the invoice amount if the debtor is a consumer.
+The Collection Costs Act (WIK) determines how much collection costs you may charge on top of the invoice amount if the debtor is a consumer.
 Calculate your collection costs with our calculator.

-At BVCM, our personal, efficient and customer-friendly approach allows us to handle your claims on a no cure, no pay basis.
+With our personal, efficient and customer-friendly approach, BVCM can handle your claims on a no cure, no pay basis.

 Frequently Asked Questions